Blog vs. Vlog. It’s an interesting time to be a content creator.

 Aside from my blog itself, no other outside platform does this as well as YouTube.

 I’m fortunate to already have an audience, a brand, and a platform.
-Starting out from scratch on YouTube can be daunting thing, but luckily it’s not like I need this to succeed immediately, or need income from ads, sponsorships etc.
+Starting out from scratch on YouTube can be a daunting thing, but luckily it’s not like I need this to succeed immediately, or need income from ads, sponsorships, etc.

 That said, if the channel does continue to grow, it opens up new revenue opportunities that aren’t as easy to cultivate elsewhere.
 This wasn’t one of our main considerations, but it doesn’t hurt.

 Finally, one last reason I’m jumping into YouTube is to have a new challenge.
 I’ve always enjoyed creating videos, and after writing over 700 blog posts in the 11 years LR has been around, having a new challenge and a new creative outlet has been fantastic.

 Not only has it reinvigorated my excitement about the brand, but having a balance between video and blog content has made it easier to create both.